Checking a bucket list item and checking out the European Parliament in Strasbourg, France

 I have been traveling for 17 days now.
-Throughout these 17 days I have been to 5 different countries: France, Spain, Switzerland, Italy, and currently Ireland.
+Throughout these 17 days, I have been to 5 different countries: France, Spain, Switzerland, Italy, and currently Ireland.
 I have learned a lot about myself traveling alone, especially the correct way to travel.

-Throughout the first 17 days I had a blast exploring many different places very quickly.
-However, exhaustion was approaching from pulling all nighters every other day.
+Throughout the first 17 days, I had a blast exploring many different places very quickly.
+However, exhaustion was approaching from pulling all-nighters every other day.
 I had a serious case of FOMO (fear of missing out).
 Now, I am in Ireland spending the last of my two weeks here.
 My change of pace has dramatically decreased.
-I left my hostel today at 12 PM (way different compared to my 7 AM’rs).
+I left my hostel today at noon (way different compared to my 7 AM’rs).
 And I am sitting in a coffee shop eating porridge and drinking a cappuccino.
 But I feel like myself again.
 The truth is I do not like tourism traveling.
 I have the most fun sitting on my bum in a coffee shop and staring at people.
 But my FOMO convinced me that I had to keep running around like a chicken with its head cut off.

-My first 17 days of traveling, I felt guilty about sitting around.
+During my first 17 days of traveling, I felt guilty about sitting around.
 I mean why should I sit and relax when the Mona Lisa is 2 miles away from me?
 So I continued to explore and hit 30,000 steps a day.
 But man, WAS I TIRED.
 Let me tell you, I went to Milan, the capital of fashion, and came back with some DESIGNER eye bags.

-I like to talk to locals and drink the local liquor or coffee.
+I like to talk to locals and drink local liquor or coffee.
 I also loooove traveling slowly.
 I feel the most fulfilled this way.
 And upon reflection and meditation, I realized that missing out is a part of life.
-I will never be able to see the whole entire world in my lifetime.
+I will never be able to see the world’s vast entirety during my lifetime.
 So for now, I will enjoy my porridge and cappuccino.
 And the attractive Irish waiter serving me.
-Hahaha, kidding.
-Only slightly.